DellGEOS/AzureStackHOLs/lab-guides/04-TestingLogicalNetworks/readme.md

 In this lab you will learn how to create multiple subnets in existing MSLab deployment, so you can add [logical networks](https://learn.microsoft.com/en-us/azure-stack/hci/manage/tenant-logical-networks) via portal to your cluster.

+Make sure you use latest MSLab (hydrate DC with version 24.06.2 and newer)

 ## Prerequisites

 * Hydrated MSLab with LabConfig from [01-HydrateMSLab](../../admin-guides/01-HydrateMSLab/readme.md)